theboilerbuddy/boilerbuddy.github.io/_posts/2020-04-20-automating-vultr-setup-vultr-api-v1/2020-04-20-automating-vultr-setup-vultr-api-v1.md

 --data "label=docker-test" = "label=Docker-Server" (server label)
 ```

 ### Destroy (delete) a virtual machine.
 All data will be permanently lost, and the IP address will be released.
-There is no going back from this call.
+There is no going back from this call

 Example Request: